Your security is our priority.

 Text Scams

 Be aware of text scams!
-Texts are being fraudulently sent out as if they are from financial institutions such as Citizens Bank or TVA Credit Union.
+Texts are being fraudulently sent out as if they are from financial institutions such as Citizens Bank, TVA Credit Union, or even Enrichment FCU.
 It asks you to call a number and they want your card number, PIN, and the CVV (3 digit code) on the back of the card.

 These are NOT coming from legitimate financial institutions!
 Your financial institution would never ask you for all that information.
 Do NOT give your information out to anyone, unless you initiate the call!